-1. Building facades and footprints shall be articulated to vary the streetscape and provide visual interest.
-Building facades shall vary in height or vary the planes of exterior walls in depth and direction to break up the box like.

-depth and direction to break up the box-like mass and scale of buildings.
+- Building facades and footprints shall be articulated to vary the streetscape and provide visual interest.
+Building facades shall vary in height or vary the planes of exterior walls in depth and direction to break up the box-like mass and scale of buildings. - 2.
+Rooflines shall employ varied articulation on vertical and horizontal planes for visual relief to the tops of buildings.
+Other elements such as towers and piers may also be used to break up the horizontal massing.

-- 2. Rooflines shall employ varied articulation on vertical and horizontal planes for visual relief to the tops of buildings.
-Other elements such as towers and piers may also be used to break up the horizontal massing. - 3.
-There shall be no long flat expanses of walls that exceed 75 feet without incorporating at - least two of the following: color change, material change, texture change, plane projections of recesses, trellises, balconies or windows. - 4.
-The architecture facing a pedestrian area shall exhibit a human scale of detail, such as awnings, moldings, pilasters and other architectural details. - 5.
-Stairs, balconies, porches and patios shall be integrated into the overall building design.
+- 3. There shall be no long flat expanses of walls that exceed 75 feet without incorporating at least two of the following: color change, material change, texture change, plane projections of recesses, trellises, balconies or windows. - 4.
+The architecture facing a pedestrian area shall exhibit a human scale of detail, such as awnings, moldings, pilasters and other architectural details.

-6. Upper stories should be set back to diminish building mass consistent with the specific architectural style.
+- 5. Stairs, balconies, porches and patios shall be integrated into the overall building design. - Upper stories should be set back to diminish building mass consistent with the specific architectural style.